A data journalism visual essay

 56,978 articles.
 A decade of decline.

-The total bisexual count sounds like a number.
-But it obscures a direction.
-Coverage has been falling year after year since 2016.
+The total bisexual count obscures a direction.
+Coverage fell every single year from 2016 onward.
 The New York Times published 706 bisexual-mentioning articles in 2016.
 By 2025, that number was 34 — a 95% decline at the country's most influential newspaper.

 Hover bars for year-on-year changes